allr/r-instrumented/README.md

     complete.
 To get the actual time in seconds of a PeakMemory value, multiply its time value with the value of MallocmeasureQuantum.

-    This keyword may be missing depending on the operating system that r-instrumented is compiled for because it uses the non-standard RTLD_NEXT parameter of dlsym().
+    This keyword is currently only present if r-instrumented is compiled for Linux.
+In case you want to port it: The code needs the RTLD_NEXT parameter for dlsym() and the malloc_usable_size() function (GNU extension).
+Patches are welcome.

 - PeakMemory